Burning1020/kuasar/docs/shim/README.md

 The former one will talk to vmm-sandboxer and the later one will talk to wasm-sandboxer.

 ## Build

-You need build it from source before use it:
+You need build it from source with root user before use it:

 ```shell
 git clone https://github.com/kuasar-io/kuasar.git
 cd kuasar/shim